lordspline/linux/Documentation/process/debugging/userspace_debugging_guide.rst

 - the running system should not be interrupted or it is a remote system, where you cannot install a new module/kernel

-How to do a simple analysis with linux tools?
+How to do a simple analysis with peenux tools?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the start of a performance analysis, you can start with the usual tools